nglendening/nglendening.github.io/_pages/publications.md

 Predicting atypical settlement in the Gambella Region of Ethiopia: A remote sensing and machine learning approach

 Corporate Tech and Public Trust in US Mosquito Control

+Integrating Telehealth into PrEP implementation strategies in India: A Qualitative Analysis of Stakeholder Perspectives